Davis Projects for Peace

 - Instructions for Projects for Peace Budget Template (PDF)

-- All students must submit proposals to Ms. Lyle Sheppard, Director of the International Programs at firstname.lastname@example.org by January 30, 2019.
-Proposals will be presented to the selection committee on February 6, 2019.
+- All students must submit proposals to Ms. Minnu Paul, Director of Global Education, at email@example.com by 11 p.m. on January 20, 2022.

 There is no specific definition for candidates as such stipulations may limit imagination.
 The students have to define what a “project for peace” might be themselves.
 The project should encourage creativity, innovation and entrepreneurship.
 The overall program, all 100 projects, is to be worldwide in scope and impact.
 It can be undertaken anywhere and as grassroots as desired, including the U.S.

 Undergraduate students at Methodist University (including seniors who would complete their projects after graduation) are eligible.
 Groups of students from the same campus, as well as individual students, may submit proposals.
 You do not have to be a UWC Scholar to be eligible.